 One of the first things I usually teach are adjectives.
-Especially when using TPRS (Total Physical Response Storytelling) I am constantly asking my students questions about the story or about pictures we are looking at.
+Especially when storytelling, I am constantly asking my students questions about the story or about pictures we are looking at.
 “Hay una familia. ¿Es una familia grande o pequeña? ¿Es una familia famosa? ¿El papá es alto o bajo?”
 To make all of that comprehensible, the students need to know their adjectives thoroughly!

-If your students are completely new and you only want to teach them adjectives, make the noun cards purely proper names– Tarzan, George Washington, Hawaii, etc. Otherwise, mix in vocabulary that your students already know (foods, animals, actions) to make it more challenging.
+If your students are completely new and you only want to teach them adjectives, make the noun cards purely proper names– Tarzan, Hawaii, etc. Otherwise, mix in vocabulary that your students already know (foods, animals, actions) to make it more challenging.
 Make sure you take a moment to discuss “ser” and making adjectives agree in gender and number so that this is a speaking activity as well.
 Enjoy and please share my link if you found this helpful!

 Also, check out and follow my Pinterest board for Games in Spanish to find more fun ideas like this one!